yhbyhb/data_analyst_nanodegree_p5/README.md

 by HanByul Yang, November 24, 2015

 ## Summary ##
-This charts shows on-time arrival performance of top 5 U.S. airlines for domestic flights and overall airline from 2003 to 2015.
-Top 5 airline cover over half of all flights.
+This chart shows the growth of on-time arrival performance "Delta Air Lines Inc" by comparision with top U.S. airlines for domestic flights from 2003 to 2015.
+Top 5 airlines cover over half of all flights.
 A flight is considered delayed when it arrived 15 or more minutes than the schedule.
-On-time performance changes small in the vicinity of 80%.

 ## Design ##
 ### Data Exploration ###